Grades & Ascent Rules

 ascent rules

-• The grade tag for any given climb will be down and right of the start hold (or the right start hold if there are two).
+The grade tag for any given climb will be positioned next to the start hold(s).

-Both tape pieces will be either on the same hold or on two different holds.
+Two white arrow tags will identify where a climber must start.
+Both tags will be either on the same hold or on two different holds.

 Before moving on, the climber must hold the start position in control*.